Mon

 After his release, Chance started his own Community health and wellbeing brand, ‘Trooth Community”.
 And, seeing his potential, the team behind Bridge of Hope Careers also employed him as the Partner Support Manager, where he now works with the talent portal’s charity partners to bring other marginalised but talented and resilient candidates into the workplace.

-Meet Employers and Experts
+Meet Employers & Experts